nrabbi/Data-Science-Projects/README.md

 #### Project 6: Exploring the Evolution of Lego (Python)

 In this project we will explore a database of every LEGO set ever built.

+#### Project 7: Analyze International Debt Statistics (SQL)

+Write SQL queries to answer interesting questions about international debt using data from The World Bank.